 The diverse vegetation and topography provides wildlife with habitat for breeding, calving, rearing of young, foraging, movement, resting and escape.
 The Toby Creek valley provides ungulate winter range and higher elevations, such as the Hopeful watershed provides grounds for summer calving and the fall rut.
 Upper elevation areas have been identified to be inhabited by red and blue listed species such as the Selkirki subspecies of the least chipmunk and grizzly bear.
 The upper Taynton watershed includes old growth forest that support dense shrub vegetation such as grouse berry for foraging and provides grizzly bear habitat at higher elevations.
+Higher elevations at or above treeline also provide summer habitat and escape for mountain goats.
 Riparian corridors and wetlands within the plan area, including Toby Creek and its tributaries, provide forage areas and movement corridors for ungulates and habitat for smaller mammals, such as shrews and bats.
+Mountain goat habitat for winter and summer based on biophysical habitat mapping is shown on Schedule E3.
+Low elevation ungulate winter range within the plan area is shown on Schedule E4.

 In addition to the diverse habitat within the plan area there are significant wildlife habitat areas or habitat patches outside the plan area that are linked by the wildlife corridors.
 For example, the Barbour wildlife patch to the west is linked to the Springs Creek patch to the east of the plan area.
 The habitat patches are generally areas with less disturbance due to development and human use and provide a wide spectrum of habitat requirements for a range of species.
 Retention of wildlife corridors within the plan area is essential to ensure that movement along the Toby Creek is maintained and that linkages between the habitat patches are preserved.
+Conceptual wildlife corridors within and adjacent to the plan area are shown on Schedule E5.